 BA(Hons) History of Art with Museum Studies (1:1); MA History of Art (Distinction)

 My research is concerned with reconsidering the idea of 'relational aesthetics', an idea first introduced in the 1990s by the French critic and curator Nicolas Bourriaud.
-Often premised on the notion of facilitating exchange between participants, transferring social and cultural knowledge and creating an open space for debate, much so-called ‘relational’ art has been subject to analyses of ‘socially-engaged’ practices and theories of democratic participation.
+Premised on the notion of facilitating exchange between participants, transferring social and cultural knowledge and creating an open space for debate, much so-called ‘relational’ art has been subject to analyses of ‘socially-engaged’ practices and theories of democratic participation.
 Whilst previous debates in this area have been productive, few have paid critical attention to the context in which ‘relational aesthetics’ emerged and how the term itself has been theorised and incorporated into narratives of recent art history.
-To remedy this, my research focuses on the specifc cultural, social and economic contexts in which ‘relational’ art and the term ‘relational aesthetics’ emerged during the 1990s.
-Paying particular attention to the work of artists including Pierre Huyghe, Matthieu Laurette, Jean-Luc Moulène and Philippe Parreno, amongst others, my thesis seeks to reconsider the supposed characteristics of ‘relational’ art and offer a fresh perspective on such work, paying particualr attention to how such art was often rooted in the political turmoil and social change occuring during the neoliberalisation of France in the 1990s.
-In order to do this, I argue that much of the art associated with ‘relational aesthetics’ is less a product of a shared interest in exchange, and, instead, is a product of an increasing concern amongst artists during the 1990s to question formats of temporality and duration in response to social and politcal demands.
+To remedy this, my research focuses on the specific cultural, social and economic contexts in which ‘relational’ art and the term ‘relational aesthetics’ emerged during the 1990s.
+Paying particular attention to the work of artists including Pierre Huyghe, Matthieu Laurette, Jean-Luc Moulène and Philippe Parreno, amongst others, my thesis seeks to reconsider the supposed characteristics of ‘relational’ art by examining to how such work was often rooted in, and reflective of, the political turmoil and social change occuring during the neoliberalisation of France in the 1990s and sought to challenge notions of temporality, duration and alternate forms of exchange.

 Contemporary Art; Marxist Aesthetics; Critiques of Capitalism; Commodity Aesthetics; Post-war French Philosophy; Relational Aesthetics; Contemporary French History